Labeling Your Data¶

 Next, identify your event of interest in the graph.
 To do this, move your mouse onto the graph of your sensor data and right-click + drag your mouse over the area that you want to label as an event.
 This will place a new segment in the file.

-After creating the segment, you label this segment by clicking the Edit button
+Label your segment with an event by clicking the Edit button